SakartveloSoft/jade-dynamic-includes/README.md

         jadeDynamicIncludes.initTemplates(__dirname + '/views/templates');

+If you in development, and plan edit the views files after app started, set the `devMode` to `true`.

+        jadeDynamicIncludes.initTemplates(__dirname + '/views/templates', true);

 2. Add a hook to express or connect pipeline (express example below):

         app.use(jadeDynamicIncludes.attachTemplatesToRequest());

-NOTE: make 'use' call before any of route setup calls are made.
+NOTE: make `use` call before any of route setup calls are made.

 Usage in templates
 ==================